 United States Parcel Service (USPS) customers should know that some days of the year they don’t receive any mail.
 (P.S.
 “Priority Mail Express Service” is an exception).

 Because of this, a customer should take note of the USPS Holidays schedule, times, and hours of opening and closing.
 Also, on holidays, you will not be able to purchase stamps.

 Maybe you’re wondering, Is the post office is open tomorrow? or on a special day like Veterans Day or Memorial Day?

 Entrepreneurs and small businesses who rely on package delivery companies and their delivery deadlines—they especially need to know these dates.

 Below are the details you need to plan your freight, delivery, or shipping dates according to the U.S. postal calendar.

-In this section, I have provided a list of the days and dates when mail will not be accepted or delivered.
+In this section, I have provided a list of the days and dates in 2023 when mail will not be accepted or delivered.